 4.2 MEMBERSHIP LISTS

-The Secretariat shall maintain lists of Member Agencies, Observer Agencies, Liaison organizations PoCs Delegates , and Associate organizations.
+The Secretariat shall maintain lists of Member Agencies, Observer Agencies, Liaison organizations PoCs , and Associate organizations.
 These lists are maintained on the CCSDS Web site.

 The CESG has additionally agreed to include informational text on the CTE Document Queue priority handling: